Kernocal/audio-mixer-extension/README.md

 # Known Issues

-1. When many tabs are open the options tab doesn't get shrunk even though it's pinned.s
+1. When many tabs are open the options tab doesn't get shrunk even though it's pinned.
 2. The extension cannot change playback rate or volume on sites that dynamically create their audio element(s), pitch and reverb changes still work.

 # Credits